delawaremathguy/ShoppingList/README.md

 * a list of previously purchased items, and
 * a list of "locations" in a store, such as "Dairy," "Fruits & Vegetables," "Deli," and so forth.

-The CoreData model has only two entities named "ShoppingItem" and "Location," with every ShoppingItem having a to-one relationship to a location (the inverse is to-many).
+The CoreData model has only two entities named "ShoppingItem" and "Location," with every ShoppingItem having a to-one relationship to a Location (the inverse is to-many).

-**ShoppingItems** have an id (UUID), a name, a quantity, a boolean "onList" that indicates whether the item is on the list for today's shopping exercise, or not on the list (and so available in the purchased list for future promotion to the shopping list), and also an "isAvailable" boolean that provides a strike-through appearance for the item when false.
+**ShoppingItems** have an id (UUID), a name, a quantity, a boolean "onList" that indicates whether the item is on the list for today's shopping exercise, or not on the list (and so available in the purchased list for future promotion to the shopping list), and also an "isAvailable" boolean that provides a strike-through appearance for the item when false (sometimes an item is on the list, but not available today, and I want to remember that when planning the future shopping list).
 ShoppingItems currently also have a visitationOrder, that mirrors the visitationOrder of the Location to which they are assigned -- you'll see a comment in the code about why this is done.

 **Locations** have an id (UUID), a name, a visitationOrder (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.

 * A note on color.
-There are some ColorPickers out there that could be used and i have tried some, but i'm hoping this arrives in SwiftUI 2.0.
-Individually adjusting RGB and Alpha is not the best UI.
+There is now a ColorPicker in SwiftUI 2.0, and "sometime soon" I will start using that.
+In the meantime, individually adjusting RGB and Alpha may not the best UI, but it will have to do.

 Swiping an item (from trailing to leading) in either the shopping list or the already-purchased list moves it to the other list.
 This exposes an issue in SwiftUI: the swipe UI calls the motion a "Delete," and the view modifier is .onDelete, but nothing is being deleted in this case.
 Tapping on any item in either list lets you edit it for name, quantity, assign/edit the store location in which it is found, or even delete the item.
 Long pressing on an item gives you a contextMenu to let you move items between lists, and also to toggle between the item being available and not available.
-(At some point, you will also be able to Delete the item in this contextMenu, but the third button is not shown because the layout system goes nuts ... some comments on SO seem to suggest this is a bug.)

 * A reminder:  to truly delete a ShoppingItem from the database, go to its Modify View and tap the Delete button. (same for deleting Locations below ...)  ~~However, there is a latent bug I'm still trying to work out, although I have put together a work-around for it in the code so that I don't think you'll see its effect.~~
+*  At some point, you will also be able to Delete an item from the contextMenu, but the attempted placement of a third button in the contextMenu is not showing and the layout system goes nuts ... some comments on SO seem to suggest this is a bug.
+* I haven't seen anything yet from WWDC about handling general swiping actions.

 The third tab shows a list of all locations, listed in visitationOrder (an integer from 1...100).
 One special Location is the "Unknown Location" which serves as the default location for all new items, which means "I don't really know where this item is yet, but I'll figure it out at the store."
 In programming terms, this location has the highest of all visitationOrder values, so that it comes last in the list of Locations, and shopping items with an unassigned/unknown location will come at the bottom of the shopping list.

 Tapping on a Location in the list lets you edit location information, including reassigning the visitation order, as well as delete it.
 You will also see a list of the ShoppingItems that are associated with this Location.

-* Why not let the user drag the Locations around to reset the order -- well, it's partly a SwiftUI thing with .onMove(), but persisting the order the way I'd like to do (using visitationOrder markers) has a few wrinkles that seem to conflict with SwiftUI's @FetchRequest.
+* Why not let the user drag the Locations around to reset the order?
+Well, it's partly the SwiftUI visual problem with .onMove() mentioned below, but persisting the order the way I'd like to do (using visitationOrder markers) has a few wrinkles that seem to conflict with SwiftUI's @FetchRequest.

 The shopping list is sorted by the visitation order of the location in which it is found (and then alphabetically within each Location).
 Items in the shopping list cannot be otherwise re-ordered, although all items in the same Location have the same color as a form of grouping.

 * Why don't you let me drag these items to reorder them, you ask?
 Well, I did the reordering thing one time, and discovered that moving items around in a list in SwiftUI is an absolutely horrific user-experience when you have 30 or 40 items on the list -- so I don't so that anymore.
+And I also don't see that you can drag between Sections of a list.
-* The current code offers you the choice to see the shopping list either as one big list (use ShoppingListTabView1 when you compile it) or a sectioned-list with GroupedListStyle (use ShoppingListTabView2, the default view).
+* The current code offers you the choice to see the shopping list either as one big list where the coloring helps distinguish between different location (use ShoppingListTabView1 when you compile it) or a sectioned-list with GroupedListStyle (use ShoppingListTabView2, the default view).
 Both seem to work fine, ~~albeit with one edge-case bug still unresolved -- but the code does have a work-around in place (see below and in the code).~~
-* About color: using color to distinguish different Locations is not a good UI, since a significant portion of users either cannot distinguish color or cannot choose visually compatible colors very well.
+* About color: Using color to distinguish different Locations is not a good UI, since a significant portion of users either cannot distinguish color or cannot choose visually compatible colors very well.

 If you plan to play with or use this app, the app will start with an empty shopping list; from there you can create your own shopping items and locations associated with those items.
 To get the sense of the app, however, you really want some data to work with.
 So go to the Dev Tools tab and tap the "Load Sample Data" button, play with the app, then delete the data when you're finished with it.